Total Synergy Secures Strategic Investment from M33 Growth & PSG

 Founded in 1999 by Scott Osborne, the company has been a leader in the A&E market.
 Under Osborne's leadership, the company has become one of the cornerstones for many practices around the globe.

-The new investment comes as Total Synergy welcomes Kane Hochster as its newly appointed CEO.
-Hochster brings years of experience leading growing software organizations and a passion for building solutions that create real impact for customers.
+As part of the investment, Total Synergy welcomes Kane Hochster as its newly appointed CEO.
+Hochster brings years of experience leading growing software organizations and a passion for building solutions that help create a real impact for customers.

 "Stepping in as CEO at this moment is especially meaningful to me," Hochster said.
 "I am excited not only by the incredible opportunity to grow Total Synergy's presence and capabilities but also by the chance to build a successful team dedicated to serving architects and engineers."